virginiac32/letter-run/README.md

 * JavaScript for the overall structure and game logic
 * `jQuery` for DOM manipulation
 * `webpack` to bundle the various scripts
+* HTML5 and CSS3 for the user interface

 ## Features